daspartho/emoticons/README.md

 # Emoticons
-Creates emoticons like this one using random combinations of ASCII characters as eyes and mouth.
+Creates emoticons using random combinations of ASCII characters as eyes and mouth.

 ## Requirements
 - Python 3